ShivamManojPatel/titanic-survival-prediction/README.md

 -------------------------------------
 The script performs multiple cleaning steps:
 01. Handle missing values
-	- Fill missing Age with mean
+	- Fill the missing Age with the mean
 	- Fill missing Embarked with the mode

 02. Drop irrelevant features